OpenBB-finance/OpenBB/website/content/sdk/guides/intros/forecast.md

 ### Theta

 Data consisting of a numeric value and a datetime index is sufficient enough for feeding the inputs to a forecast model.
-One important distinction between the Terminal and SDK is that the `target_column` argument does not have a default target column; it must be explicitly declared when using the SDK.
+One important distinction between the Terminal and SDK is that the `target_column` must be explicitly declared when using the SDK, if it is not labeled as "close".
+It is case-sensitive.

 To use a forecast model with default parameters, all that is required in the syntax is: